XinyuLuSean/RoamWise-Music-Trends-WebAPP/README.md

 - Designing & normalizing the relational schema (BCNF)
 - Building the **Python ETL pipeline** with optimized batch inserts
 - Implementing core REST APIs and database integration
 - Deploying PostgreSQL on AWS RDS and setting up MongoDB Atlas
 ---

 ## License
 This project is licensed under the **MIT License** – free to use and adapt.
 See the [LICENSE](./LICENSE) file for details.

+---

+## Project Details

-## Motivation for the Idea / Description of the Problem the Application Solves
+### Motivation for the Idea / Description of the Problem the Application Solves
 We are all passionate about music, but each of us has a unique musical taste and follows different music trends.
 This inspired us to create a global music trend visualization platform that allows users to explore how music is trending in different regions intuitively and interactively.

 Music trends are constantly evolving and vary significantly across different regions.
 However, existing music analytics platforms primarily present data in static lists and rankings, making it difficult to visualize the global distribution of music trends effectively.
 Understanding how songs gain popularity in different countries and how listening habits change over time is crucial for enthusiasts, industry professionals, and data analysts.